Fenglinzhi/GitLearning/readme.txt

-Git is a distributed version control system,and it’s free!
+Git is a distributed version control system.
+And it’s a free distributed software under the GPL!